New cognitive science major combines STEM and humanities

 For Syrett, the research sheds light on complex questions about when children gain adult-like understanding of words.

-Fread, meanwhile, sees a connection to her chosen calling of social work.
+Fread, meanwhile, sees a connection to her major in social work.

 “Language and cognitive science have a lot to do with social work,” says Fread, who is minoring in cognitive science.
 “This research makes me far more aware of the ways in which I, as a social worker, would talk to clients, and the ways in which clients would talk to me.”